ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     to the Passport Assertion Repository can use these assertions to mint [Passport Visas](#passport-visa).

--   Passport Visas are not typically stored in the respository as signed tokens.
+-   Passport Visas are not typically stored in the repository as signed tokens.
 Often minting of Passport Visas is done on demand from the assertion data.